Blaz-Strusnik/fastapi_movie/README.md

 └─ pyproject.toml,

 ```
-#### this project was created with the help of s3rius/FastAPI-template
+## Credits

+### Template Generator
+This project was generated using a template generator that simplifies the setup of a Fastapi project.
+The template generator is not part of this repository.
+You can find the template generator [here](https://github.com/s3rius/FastAPI-template).